How Chyna Lost Everything: The Fall of Wrestling's Biggest Female Star

 After Vegas, she returned to L.A. and would make appearances to sign autographs.

-On April 20, 2016, Chyna's body was found in her L.A.-area condo after not being heard from for several days.
+On April 20, 2016, Chyna's body was found in her L.A.-area condo after she wasn't heard from for several days.

 Her manager, Anthony Anzaldo, told E!
 News at the time that he had reached out to A&E's Intervention to discuss getting help for her about a week before she died.
-She had more or less fired him just weeks before after he confronted her about her drug use.
+She had more or less fired him not long beforehand after he confronted her about her drug use, but he was persistent in wanting to help her.

 "She was shooting her documentary and at times it was stressful," he said.
 "But she was doing OK.
 She was doing yoga and a lot of amazing things."
 (She had indeed told Vice Sports in the summer of 2015 that she was sticking to a vegan diet and doing yoga in pursuit of a healthier lifestyle.)